palewire/cpi/README.md

 122.821576763
 ```

 You can also adjust month to month.
-You should submit the months as parseable date string.
+You should submit the months as parseable date strings.

 ```
 $ inflate 100 1950-01-01 --to=2018-01-01